 As well as being the owner of A Tidy Mind – Midlands, I’m also a new mum, having just had my second little one.
 I’ve had a sharp reminder of how quickly those mini clothes can get out of control!
-These are my top tips for how to organise baby clothes.
+If you’re expecting a baby, these are my top tips for how to organise baby clothes.

 - Think ‘quality over quantity’.
 It’s easy to get carried away and end up acquiring loads of clothes for your little treasure.
 But then before you know it, they have grown and you have hardly used some things.
 This can be especially true with occasion wear and garments which may be slightly less comfy for your baby to wear.
 So choose to have less but higher quality things to avoid waste and you’ll have a head start with organisation too.